Nutty

 Your money will be locked away until at least age 55, and when you want to withdraw it, the first 25% will be tax-free, which you can take as a tax-free lump sum, and you might pay tax on the remaining 75% depending on your income at the time.

 You can learn lots more about these, and find the best pensions with our guide to the best pension providers.
-Spoiler: PensionBee¹ is top, it’s super easy to use and low cost.
+Spoiler: PensionBee¹ and Beach¹ top the list, they are super easy to use and low cost.

 Is it safe to invest in a Stocks and Share ISA?